Green brands: Consumer demand

-Because concern for the environment is now a pivotal element in consumer decision-making, studies have found that the demand for green brands is higher than ever before (Ahmad & Thyagaraj, n.d.).
+Because concern for the environment is now a pivotal element in consumer decision-making, studies have found that the demand for green brands is higher than ever before.
 A number of studies have also suggested that such a demand for greener products is due to consumers’ self-expressive benefits.
-When supporting green brands, customers believe this determines their role in society and as stated by Ahmad and Thyagaraj (n.d.), this gives consumers satisfaction that they are perceived as having an eco-friendly attitude.
+When supporting green brands, customers believe this determines their role in society and this gives consumers satisfaction that they are perceived as having an eco-friendly attitude.
 Various components have been stipulated as effects on conscious consumer behavior such as changing perspectives, awareness of environmental issues and greener products, and people’s perceived environmental contribution in society.
-Such factors help green brands to segment, define and target their market (Baker, 2003).
+Such factors help green brands to segment, define and target their market.

 An example of companies tackling environmental sustainability is the world’s largest retailer, Walmart.
-Walmart has undertaken a sustainability strategy that called on their suppliers to supply greener products because they were adamant their customers demanded “more efficient, longer lasting and better performing products” (Iannuzzi, 2011).
-Being a world-leading retailer, Walmart’s green approach to business has put pressure on other companies to adopt similar practices that consumers are demanding.
+Walmart has undertaken a sustainability strategy that called on their suppliers to supply greener products because they were adamant their customers demanded “more efficient, longer lasting and better performing products”.
+This green approach to business has put pressure on other companies to adopt similar practices.

-The shift towards green brands is a result of numerous factors such as organic products being more accessible, fuel-efficient and eco-friendly automobiles becoming increasingly prevalent, and countless consumers looking to support the environment and portraying a green image (Richards, 2013).
-The development of the greener approach to living has transferred into marketing and advertising and consumer markets, where enterprises are adopting this movement to attract customers and increase profits (Richards, 2013).
+The shift towards green brands is a result of numerous factors such as organic products being more accessible, fuel-efficient and eco-friendly automobiles becoming increasingly prevalent, and countless consumers looking to support the environment and portraying a green image.
+The development of the greener approach to living has transferred into marketing and advertising and consumer markets, where enterprises are adopting this movement to attract customers and increase profits.